matheuristic/plan9port-config/README.md

 - Launch Acme
 - Load a dump file to restore a previous session
+- Execute `Blog` to log opened files to `$HOME/.acme/recentf`
+- If needed, execute `Brecent` to list recently edited files
+- If editing code:
   - Execute `Indent on` in a window tag if appropriate
-- If editing code:
   - Populate the window tag with useful commands, at least `Edit`, `:0` and `:$`.
   - If working on a Git version-controlled project, create a `guide`